What is a Pituitary Adenoma?

-Because the gland helps regulate your body’s hormone levels, a pituitary tumor can affect the amount of hormones in your body.
-An increase or decrease can impact how you feel and how your body functions.
+Your pituitary helps regulate your body’s hormone levels.
+A pituitary adenoma can affect the amount of hormones in your body.
+Too much or too little hormone can impact how you feel and how your body functions.

-We categorize pituitary tumors or adenomas based on size and the level of hormone production.
+We categorize pituitary adenomas based on their size and level of hormone production.
 Some tumors produce hormones while others do not.

 - Pituitary microadenoma—Microadenomas are tumors less than one centimeter in length.
 Despite their small size, they can still produce excessive hormones.

 - Pituitary macroadenoma—Macroadenomas are tumors more than one centimeter long.
-They, too, may cause an overproduction of hormones.
+They can be functioning or nonfunctioning.
 Their larger size may cause pressure on the pituitary gland or nearby nerves.

 Too Many Hormones (Hormone Overproduction)

-Signs of too many hormones depend on the specific hormone, but can include:
+Signs of too many hormones depend on the specific hormone, but can include several symptoms:

 Too Few Hormones (Hormone Deficiency)

-Signs of too few hormones range, but can include:
+Signs of too few hormones range, but can include noticeable symptoms:

 Symptoms in Men Vs. Women